 - 2 teaspoons corn starch

-- After removing chicken from skillet, add the sauce.
+- Add the sauce to the skillet with the chicken.
+Then, stir in the cornstarch slurry.
 Heat over medium heat, stirring constantly, until thickened (about 3 minutes).

 - Serve over steamed rice garnished with fresh cilantro.